cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The verifier checks that each entry of the encoded measurement is a bit (i.e., either one or zero).
 It then decodes the reported weight and subtracts it from `offset + sum(count_vec)`, where `count_vec` is the count vector.
 The result is zero if and only if the reported weight is equal to the true weight.
+The two checks constitute the output of the circuit.
 The complete circuit is defined below.

 ~~~ python
 class MultihotCountVec(Valid[list[bool], list[int], F]):